An Information-Theoretic Regularizer for Lossy Neural Image Compression: Introduction

 In this paper, we present a completely distinct view on facilitating the optimization of the compression network: regularization.
 Conceivably, imposing structural constraints on the network optimization can effectively regularize the gradient estimation error, promote convergence, and reduce overfitting.
 In the context of generative variational autoencoders~\cite{kingma2019introduction}, structural regularization techniques~\cite{zhao2018adversarially,xu2020learning,wu2020vector,le2018supervised,ma2018constrained,sinha2021consistency} have been effectively applied to improve authentic data generation.
-However, since neural compression networks largely differ from generative autoencoders in terms of the minimum latent entropy constraint, to the best of our knowledge, no structural regularization methods tailored to this constraint have been explored.
-In light of this, in this paper, we propose an information-theoretic regularizer for the neural image compression task.
+However, since neural compression networks fundamentally differ from generative autoencoders in terms of the minimum latent entropy constraint, to the best of our knowledge, no structural regularization methods tailored to this constraint have been explored.
+In light of this, in this paper, we present the first study of information-theoretic regularization for the neural image compression task.
 In particular, through an in-depth information-theoretic analysis of compression models, we reveal that minimizing the latent entropy $H(\bm{U})$ is, to some extent, equally important as maximizing the conditional source entropy $H(\bm{X}|\bm{\hat{X}})$.
 Subsequently, by enforcing the network to simultaneously minimize $-H(\bm{X}|\bm{\hat{X}})$, both the in-domain compact representation and out-of-domain generalization ability are experimentally improved.